microsoft/vscode-docs/docs/languages/json.md

 `json.schemaDownload.enable` controls whether the JSON extension fetches JSON schemas from `http` and `https`.

-A warning triangle will show in the status bar when the current editor would like to use schemas that can not be downloaded.
+A warning triangle will show in the status bar when the current editor would like to use schemas that cannot be downloaded.